x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/src/full-example-with-comments.md

   "dataSets": [
     {
       "action": "Information",

-      "reportingBegin": "2012-05-04",      # optional first time period in returned message "reportingEnd": "2012-06-01",        # optional last time period in returned message "validFrom": "2012-01-01T10:00:00Z", # optional only for version history "validTo": "2013-01-01T10:00:00Z",   # optional only for version history "publicationYear": "2005",           # optional only for publication release calendars "publicationPeriod": "2005-Q1",      # optional only for publication release calendars "annotations": [0],                  # optional as per annotations "attributes": [0],                   # optional as per attributes at dataset level
+      # optional first time period in returned message
+      "reportingBegin": "2012-05-04",

+      # optional last time period in returned message
+      "reportingEnd": "2012-06-01",

+      # optional only for version history
+      "validFrom": "2012-01-01T10:00:00Z",

+      # optional only for version history
+      "validTo": "2013-01-01T10:00:00Z",

+      # optional only for publication release calendars
+      "publicationYear": "2005",

+      # optional only for publication release calendars
+      "publicationPeriod": "2005-Q1",

+      # optional as per annotations
+      "annotations": [0],

+      # optional as per attributes at dataset level
+      "attributes": [0],

-      # 1st alternative (only if series level (dimensionAtObservation <> allDimensions))
+      # 1st alternative (only if series level
+      # (dimensionAtObservation <> allDimensions))

       "series": {
         "0": {